stormpath/stormpath-sdk-node/one-dot-o.md

 An ongoing list of API cleanup that we need to do in our 1.0 release.

+## Error handling

+* err.userMessage should be err.message, there isn't a good reason to rename this property.

 ## Application API:

 * Do not use encodeURIComponent() for the state param when creating ID Site JWT requests.